dustinspecker/dustinspecker.com/content/posts/resolving-kubernetes-services-from-host-when-using-kind.md

   --port 80
 ```

-This will create a deployment running a container using the `nginxdemos/hello:plain-text` image
+This will create a pod running a container using the `nginxdemos/hello:plain-text` image
 and create a service pointing at port 80 of the running container.

 ## add route to direct traffic for pods to the cluster